yanezreed/emg-project/tech-choice.md

 This will help staff members to edit or select eBay’s suggested replies before sending, while also keeping my system completely isolated from any sensitive customer data.
 Even if eBay does decide to update its policies, this workflow will remain compliant regardless, as the sensitive information will never actually leave eBay's platform.

-### Conclusion

-In conclusion, through my research into both eBay’s data protection and Developer Program Agreement, I garnered a better awareness of general DPA rules, and have, as a consequence, heavily pivoted in my approach to this project.
-What began with a core plan of training a custom instruction tuned model has now evolved into a meticulously designed two solution system.
-In an attempt to avoid all possible prohibited data usage, while still also providing the business with a means to increase its efficiency.

 ### Next Steps

 Both workflows have therefore been designed with the intention of offering the business clear options going forward.
 By not being locked into a single approach, the business can choose a workflow depending solely on their level of comfortability with eBays’s current terms and conditions, in addition to any amendments that may be introduced in the future, with data handling and AI usage being the main focus.
 This flexibility then allows the business to adapt based upon ever evolving policy and internal risk tolerance.